vyperlang/vyper/docs/types.rst

 =======
 **Keyword:** ``bool``

-A Boolean is a type to store a logical/truth value.
+A boolean is a type to store a logical/truth value.

 Values
 ------